divyankachaudhari/divyankachaudhari.github.io/about.md

   Does anything matter?
 </p>

-Welcome to my website.
+Hi, I'm Divyanka and welcome to my personal website.
 I am a sophomore at IIT Delhi pursuing an undergrad in Computer Science and Engineering.
 I'm currently interning at Google India.

 I am very passionate about computer science, mathematics and software engineering.
 I am currently pursuing my fourth semester at IIT Bombay.